tad/react-blog-client/README.md

 - visit http://localhost:8080 in your browser

 ## TODO:
-- Push retrieval of initial blog state out of reducer
+- Push sidebar content into a single static file, like blog posts
 - mapStateToProps methods need to be refined.
 - Finish adding rest of pages to redux.
 - Imports are starting to look REALLY ugly.
 Need to figure out how to properly fix